JarvisMesper/jarvis-the-nutritionist/README.md

 ## Context

 This project was made during the [Open Food Hackdays](https://food.opendata.ch) (10/11 February 2017) oragnized by [OpenData.ch](https://opendata.ch) @ EPFL.

+The following developments of the chatbot are not on the repo.
+Follow us on Twitter to get notified.

+A report containing the state of the project in October 2017 is available [here](https://github.com/JarvisMesper/jarvis-the-nutritionist/blob/master/open-data-report.pdf).

 ## Contributors